bluefeet/MooseX-BuildArgs/README.md

     my $object = MyClass->new( foo => 32 );
     print $object->build_args->{foo};

-=head1 DESCRIPTION
+# DESCRIPTION

 Sometimes it is very useful to have access to the contructor arguments before builders, defaults, and coercion take affect.
-This module provides a build_args hashref attribute for all instances of the consuming class.
-The build_args attribute contains all arguments that were passed to the constructor.
+This module provides a build\_args hashref attribute for all instances of the consuming class.
+The build\_args attribute contains all arguments that were passed to the constructor.

 A contrived case for this module would be for creating a clone of an object, so you could